Are you self-employed or a small business owner? Need a website but don’t know where to begin? You’re not alone!

 • Ease of Navigation.
 Once someone lands on your website, you also need to make website navigation easy.
 If someone has to search around your website to find the content they need, they will move on to a website that has better navigation.

 • Mobile Friendliness.
 It’s likely that the majority of visitors to your website will be arriving from a smartphone or tablet.
 What’s more, search engines now rank mobile-friendly websites higher.
 A mobile-friendly website is no longer optional.
+Learn how you can make your website mobile-friendly here.

 • Visual Appeal.
 Your website should be aesthetically pleasing.
 Visuals, including pictures, charts, graphs, and infographics, are key to making that happen.